FEATURES

 Views is uBixOS's windowing compositor.
 It supports overlapping windows, a taskbar with an application launcher, a login screen, and per-pixel alpha blending for window chrome.

-• Doom runs windowed inside the compositor (vdoom)
+• Doom and Tessera run windowed inside the compositor

-The same compositor that draws the login screen and taskbar is the one keeping Doom's window on screen while Tessera runs in another — all arbitrated by the kernel scheduler.
+The same compositor that draws the login screen and taskbar keeps Doom's window on screen while the browser renders a page in another — all arbitrated by the kernel scheduler, now with antialiased fonts and a modern flat look.

 🎨 DESKTOP & THEMING